pantheon-systems/documentation/source/content/ssh-keys.md

 ![Delete SSH Key](../images/dashboard/remove-ssh-key.png)

 If you have active sites and no keys remaining, you can still access the sites.
 Make site changes via SFTP or Git using your account password to authenticate.
-If you sign in through Google and haven't defined a password, you can set one [here](https://dashboard.pantheon.io/reset-password).
+If you sign in through Google and haven't defined a password, you can set one on the [Reset Password](https://dashboard.pantheon.io/reset-password) page.

 ## Troubleshooting